Incentivizing Information Acquisition: Implications for Classic Principal-Agent Problem

 The literature on principal-agent problems has long been interested in when simple contracts are optimal \citep{carroll2015robustness,Herweg2010,oyer2000quota}.
 This corollary provides an alternative explanation for simple contracts: the optimality of cutoff transfers stems from the nature of budgets in many contracting scenarios.
 The bounded budget that can only be used for this task can lead to the optimality of cutoff transfers, and the monotone likelihood ratio property is a sufficient condition to generate this sharp characterization.

 Classic principal-agent models maximize the principal's expected payoff (of outputs) minus transfers, subject to incentive compatibility (IC), individual rationality (IR), and sometimes limited liability constraints.
 Generally, closed-form solutions for the optimal transfers are not obtainable \citep[see][Chapter 4.5] {bolton2004contract}.
 In a special case with binary effort levels and a risk-neutral principal, a well-known result emerges: the monotone likelihood ratio property is necessary and sufficient for optimal transfers to increase with output \citep[see][Proposition 4.6] {laffont2009theory}.
 However, analyzing the general case with more than two effort levels is much more challenging. \citet{Grossman1983} study this problem with continuous effort under the assumption of finite output levels.
 Their findings show that even the monotone likelihood ratio property is not sufficient to ensure optimal transfers to be increasing.
-Beyond some weak predictions, we do not have a characterization of optimal transfers.\footnote{For a risk-neutral principal, we only know that the optimal transfer cannot be decreasing everywhere, nor can it increase faster than the output everywhere.}
+Beyond some weak predictions, we do not have a characterization of optimal transfers.\footnote{For a risk-neutral principal, we only know that the optimal transfer cannot be decreasing everywhere, nor can it increase faster than the output everywhere.} In Appendix \ref{sec: connect to classic}, I show that the classic model is closely related to my model.
+The only difference is that instead of bounding the ex-ante expected transfer, I bound the transfer by a hard ex-post constraint.

 From a methodological perspective, my results rely on techniques of monotone comparative statics, which allows me to impose relatively mild assumptions on the output distribution.
 Another popular method is the first-order approach \citep{rogerson1985first,jewitt1988justifying}.
 To ensure the validity of the first-order approach, people either impose restrictive conditions on the distribution of outputs, like the convexity of output distribution \citep{rogerson1985first}, or impose strong assumptions on the agent's utility function \citep{jewitt1988justifying}.
 My results do not rely on the first-order approach.
+So I require neither of these assumptions.